Mulyarchik/carservice/README.md

 Set your settings in the ‘.env’ file, but defaults is enough just to try the service locally.

+To record in the service, update the email settings in the '.env' file

 Run docker compose to build and run the service and it’s dependencies.

 ```
 $ docker compose up -d --build